31 million passengers for an island with a population of one million

-The number of passengers passing through Palma airport last year, reached an all time record, 31 million, an increase of eight percent.
-It underlines the fact that Palma airport is one of the busiests in Europe during the peak summer months.
+The number of passengers passing through Palma airport last year, reached an all time record, 31 million (arriving and departing), an increase of eight percent.
+It underlines the fact that Palma airport is one of the busiest in Europe during the peak summer months.
 The success of the tourist industry is clearly evident because the island has a population of just under one million.

 31 million passengers for an island with a population of one million